Yutong: Singapore

 In 2009, SMRT Buses received a Yutong ZK6126HGC diesel trial bus, marking it as the first China-made bus to be operated by a public transport operator in Singapore.
 Registered as SMB135E, the bus was permanently deployed on Route 854 until the end of its trial in 2010, after which no further purchases were made.
 Following the trial, SMB135E was deregistered, returned to the dealership, and re-registered as PH8811S under the private transport operator Bedok Transport.
 Bedok Transport subsequently deployed the bus on Scheme B Route 621.

 In 2018, as part of a small scale purchase of 60 electric buses, the Land Transport Authority of Singapore procured ten Yutong E12 battery electric single-deck buses as well as ten Yutong E12DD electric double-deck buses.
-The Yutong E12s entered service with Tower Transit Singapore, Go-Ahead Singapore and SMRT Buses in April 2020, initially deployed on routes 15, 66, 944, 983, and 990; while the Yutong E12DDs later entered service in October 2020 with the same operators.
+The Yutong E12s entered service with Tower Transit Singapore, Go-Ahead Singapore and SMRT Buses in April 2020, while the Yutong E12DDs later entered service in October 2020 with the same operators.
 In December 2024, SMRT Buses moved their Yutong E12 and E12DD units from Tower Transit's Bulim Depot to its own Woodlands Depot, and redeployed the Yutong buses to Woodlands Town routes 904, 912M and 962.
 In May 2025, the new generation Yutong U12DD electric bus was launched in Zhengzhou, China.
+In December 2025, 100 of U12 buses also awarded with Yutong International Trade Limited, known as Yutong (Contract PT602) & they entered service by 2027.